agude/agude.github.io/_drafts/2020-05-21-nookdesk_review.md

 preinstalled in the same count.
 When it said "10 screws of type X" it might mean there are 4 in the bag and 6 already attached to the frame.
 - Hardware was included that is only used for optional accessories.
-At the end I had screws leftover that I had not used at all and I wondered if I had made some horrible assembly mistake.
+At the end I had specific screw types leftover that I had not used at all and I wondered if I had made some horrible assembly mistake.
 - Two hex keys are included, but one of them had such poor tolerance that it would not drive the bolts.
 I had to use a set of hex keys I had instead.